snverse/FSUOpSysProj1/README.md

 Known bugs:
 1. Zombie processes are allowed to run free
 2. When esleep is run after io, random memory garbage appended to esleep CMD argument
-3. An extra element is appended to a line where the final argument is &.
-The argument is always empty

 To do:
 1. Still need to do piping